oracle/oci-service-broker/README.md

 gradle -b oci-service-broker/build.gradle clean build docker
 ```

  **Step 3:** The docker image oci-service-broker is available in the local docker repository.
-We should push this docker image to [OCIR](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) or customer's docker repository and refer this image in the Helm Chart.
+Push the docker image to [OCIR](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) or your own docker repository and refer this image in the Helm Chart.

  **Step 4:** Install oci-service-broker chart

-Update the chart to use the image that was built in **Step 3** by editing the values `image.repository` and `image.tag` in the [values.yaml](charts/oci-service-broker/values.yaml) and deploy the chart.
+Update the [chart](charts/oci-service-broker) to use the image that was built in **Step 3** with values for `image.repository` and `image.tag` and deploy the chart.

 ## Documentation